GNS-Science/nzshm-documentation/docs/cloud/serverless_framework.md

 The [Serverless.yml Reference](https://www.serverless.com/framework/docs/providers/aws/guide/serverless.yml) is the canonical guide.
 We use the serverless.yml to:

  - define the application name, and components.
- - control the stages and regions in which dployments are run.
+ - control the stages and regions where deployments occur.
  - define any additional AWS resources and permissions.
- - configure serverless plugins (such as warming functions).
+ - configure serverless plugins (such as lamabda `warming` functions).

 ## Serverless CLI

-The [CLI reference](https://www.serverless.com/framework/docs/providers/aws/cli-reference) is canonical.
-We typically use these commands for local devops:
+Here, the [CLI reference](https://www.serverless.com/framework/docs/providers/aws/cli-reference) is canonical.
+We commonly ese these commands for local devops:

  - [`sls deploy`](https://www.serverless.com/framework/docs/providers/aws/cli-reference/deploy)